AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 Resolving An Environment
 ========================

-A user can create a resolved environment using the command line tool ``rez-env`` (also via the API - practically everything in rez can be done in python).
+A user can create a resolved environment using the command line tool :ref:`rez-env` (also via the API - practically everything in rez can be done in python).
 When you create the environment, the current environment is not changed.
 You are placed into a sub-shell instead.
 Here is an example of using rez-env, assuming that the package repository is from our earlier (foo, bah, eek) example: